The History of Northern Starz in Ramsey goes back to 2010. We are a non-profit, educational and community theater of Ramsey, MN

 Our Vision Statement

-If you've wondered about Northern Starz in Ramsey, our roots are with an informal organization called Broadway on Site, which began in 1996.
-It was designed to bring the theater experience to young students in the north suburban area of the Twin Cities who had a desire to learn about theater (or who perhaps just wanted to be in a play).
-Broadway on Site continues to offer theater programs through local Anoka Hennepin School District’s Community Education programs.
-Starting in 2010, Broadway on Site added an “advanced, audition-only group” experience for students who have satisfactorily completed four previous Broadway on Site productions.
+If you've wondered about Northern Starz in Ramsey, our roots were with an informal organization within district 11 community education that was designed to bring the theater experience to young students in the north suburban area of the Twin Cities who had a desire to learn about theater (or who perhaps just wanted to be in a play).
 In 2012 the informal organization producing the advanced shows was organized into what is now known as Northern Starz Theatre.

 Since then Northern Starz has produced dozens of shows, and is currently in rehearsals for K-12th grade shows, our Social Interest Troupe, Workshops and we are preparing for our summer Penguin Project Show that features Students with Disabilities performing along mentors.
 Past productions include Annie Jr., Night at the Wax Museum, I Never Saw Another Butterfly, Hee Haw Hayride, Alice@Wonderland, The Nutcracker, Peter Pan, The Wizard of Oz, Babes in Toyland, Kokonut Kapers, Flapper, A Christmas Carol, The Sound of Music, Cinderella, and The Snow Queen.